ernest1027/shopifybackendchallenge/README.md

 1) Install node.js and npm at https://nodejs.org/en/download/
 2) Clone this repository or download it
 3) Access the repo folder with terminal
+4) Create a mongodb server and paste the link in ./config/CONSTANTS.js
-4) Run the command `npm i`
+5) Run the command `npm i`
-5) Run the command `node .`
+6) Run the command `node .`
-6) Access the web app using http://localhost:3001/ in through your browser!
+7) Access the web app using http://localhost:3001/ in through your browser!

 The project was written using the MERN stack.
 The backend express code can be found in /src and the front end react code can be found in /src/client/src Feel free to contact me with any feedback!